 After a short bit of setting up and connecting your many financial accounts with Mint, you can begin to have your bills and subscriptions tracked automatically.
 This will also give you the opportunity to cancel any unwanted subscriptions.
 When a payment of yours is almost due, Mint will notify you that you need to make your payment soon.
 With this, Mint will alert you with how much is due and how much is currently in your various accounts.
 For example, if your rent is due in a few days, Mint automatically knows this and will give you a push notification reminding you to pay rent.
 A combination of features like these are one of the main reasons we like Mint so much and feel that it can be really helpful if you are struggling with keeping track of your bills.

-Further, Mint has many other features that greatly complement that bill tracking aspect of the app.
+Further, Mint has many other features that greatly complement the bill tracking aspect of the app.
 As we mentioned, Mint is one of the premier budget planner apps.
 Frequently making helpful budgets with Mint and sticking with them is a great way to ensure that you have enough money to pay all of your bills every single month.
 Likewise, Mint automatically categorizes all of your spending into an easy to see place.
 This allows you to truly know where your money is going and can shed light on ways to improve your spending habits.
 Mint also allows you to link a credit card and various investment accounts so you can have all of your finances in one place.

 The drawbacks of Mint are minimal, but can be frustrating to some users.
 For example, Mint seems to try to push a series of accounts and other companies’ products onto you, which can feel like you are constantly running into advertisements.
-Also, some of the spending categorization with Mint questionable and you might find many of your purchases wrongly categorized.
+Also, some of the spending categorization with Mint is questionable and you might find many of your purchases wrongly categorized.

 Overall, Mint is an awesome bill tracker app that combines bill tracking with a series of other helpful personal finance tools, making Mint a one-stop-shop for many of your personal finance needs available right from the app store.